-A Living Together Agreement is an option for couples living together who do not wish to get married or to enter into a civil partnership.
+A Living Together Agreement is an option for couples living together who do not wish to get married or enter into a civil partnership.
 A Living Together Agreement will set down the terms of your cohabitation, including how much of the mortgage each partner pays and your contributions to household bills and other living expenses.
-You can also state what will happen to jointly-owned property and other assets in the event of your relationship coming to an end.
+You can also state what will happen to jointly owned property and other assets in the event of your relationship coming to an end.

-A cohabitation agreement sets outs the legal position with regard to jointly-owned property and other assets.
+A cohabitation agreement sets out the legal position with regard to jointly owned property and other assets.
 Without a cohabitation agreement, a partner whose name does not appear on the title deed will have no legal rights to the property in the event of the relationship breaking down.

 GET IN TOUCH